W427697/Discord-/docs/get-started/install.md

 <summary><code>sb init</code> is not made for empty projects</summary>

 Storybook needs to be installed into a project that is already setup with a framework.
 It will not work on an empty project.
+Make sure you are in the root directory of your project as well.
+For example: if you are using angular, run this command in the the directory that your angular.json is.

 There are many ways to bootstrap an app in a given framework including:

 - 📦 [Create React App](https://reactjs.org/docs/create-a-new-react-app.html)
 - 📦 [Vue CLI](https://cli.vuejs.org/)